 Is the National Day of Prayer exclusively a Christian event?

 No. This government-proclaimed day is offered to all Americans to 'turn to God in prayer and meditation at churches, in groups, and as individuals.'
-However, the efforts of the NDP Task Force are executed specifically in accordance with its Judeo-Christian beliefs.
+However, the efforts of the NDP Task Force are implemented specifically in accordance with its Judeo-Christian beliefs.

 Is the National Day of Prayer a political event?